finance calculator

 FAQs

-No. NOI is pre-financing.
-Principal and interest belong in debt service for DSCR and cash-on-cash return.
+No. By definition, NOI is calculated before any financing costs.
+Principal and interest payments on loans belong in debt service and are handled in DSCR or cash‑on‑cash return calculations, not in NOI.

 Related calculators